-In many states, such as California, you can now just head to your local cannabis dispensary and buy weed.
+In many states, such as California, you can now just head to the Los Angeles marijuana dispensary.
 For recreational purposes, this is something that would have been unheard of 10 years ago, and though cannabis has been available for some medicinal uses, recreational legalization is starting to look a lot more likely.

 Is Federal Marijuana Legalization Possible?

 There is some confusion about the subject.
 In federal law, Cannabis is actually still a listed drug in the USA.

 At a federal level, in congress, there are still some who are digging their heels in and stopping the legalization of marijuana.
 It’s just not happening yet as the powers who do want legalized marijuana haven’t been able to get their changes through the senate and make sure that the whole of the country can enjoy weed.

 That’s not to say that it isn’t possible.
 In fact, most people seem to be in agreement now that it is just a matter of time until people realize the benefits and there is a majority voting in favor of nationwide marijuana legalization.
 2019 has been another flagship year as people realise that changes are likely here to stay in the states where the law has changed, and that the extra control over the industry and black markets mean that the whole country is benefitting from marijuana federal legalization.

 2019 saw the proposed Marijuana Opportunity Reinvestment and Expungement Act, also known as the MORE Act.
 This is legislation proposed at a federal level that has been described as the biggest bill since prohibition.
 It could be the first time that congress had a chance to change the federal marijuana laws and allow people to enjoy the substance recreationally.